refusetoloose/refusetoloose.github.io/README.md

   - Evaluated campaigns such as Nike's *Dream Crazy* (positive ethnorelativism) and Pepsi's *Live for Now* (cultural insensitivity).
   - Developed recommendations for inclusive marketing strategies to resonate across diverse global audiences.
 - **Wellness Program Organizer / Project Planner**
-  - Organized and managed a 12-week Personal Fitness and Wellness Transformation Program at SAIT.
+  - Planned and executed a 12-week Personal Fitness and Wellness Transformation Program.
-  - Specialized in planning and executing projects with structured schedules, risk management plans, and progress tracking systems to foster sustainable health improvements.
+  - Created structured schedules, risk management plans, and progress tracking systems.
+  - Facilitated sustainable health improvements through detailed project management.
 - **Intelligent Packaging Solution for Safe and Secured Delivery (https://www.researchgate.net/profile/Prajwal_Nagaraj2/research)**
   - Developed a packaging model for eCommerce companies to ensure safe and secure product delivery.
   - Recognized with the best paper award from the International Journal of Advanced Research in Science, Communication, and Technology(IJARSCT).